pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Meetings ... are indispensable when you don't want to do anything."
 --John Kenneth Galbraith

-"All the great leaders have had one characteristic in common: it was the willingness to confront unequivocally they major anxiety of their people in their time.
+"All the great leaders have had one characteristic in common: it was the willingness to confront unequivocally the major anxiety of their people in their time.
 This, and not much else, is the essence of leadership."
 --John Kenneth Galbraith

 "The conventional view serves to protect us from the painful job of thinking."